alecthomas/tuplespace/README.md

 This is an implementation of a [tuple space](http://www.mcs.anl.gov/~itf/dbpp/text/node44.html) as a RESTful HTTP service.

-It has the following constraints and/or features:
+- Tuples are inherently unreliable and may disappear at any time, including before their timeout.

-- "Tuples" are arbitrary maps. *Strict tuples are less obvious and more restrictive in how they can be used.*
+- "Tuples" are arbitrary maps.
-- Tuples can be matched using arbitrary expressions. eg. `age > 36`. *Again, to bypass the restrictions of strict tuple matching.*
+- Tuples can be matched using arbitrary expressions. eg. `age > 36 && id % 2 == 0`.
 - Senders can wait (with optional timeout) for a tuple to be processed by a receiver.
+- Subsequent reads may return the same tuple.
+- Take operations are performed inside a [reservation](#reservations).

 ## Example